 Out in Science, Technology, Engineering, and Mathematics (oSTEM) at Texas A&M is a chapter of the national non-profit professional society (oSTEM Incorporated) with more than 100 chapters across the United States.
-Our overarching mission is to empower queer folks at Texas A&M University studying or working in STEM fields to succeed personally, academically, and professionally.
-We aim to achieve this mission by building a community of LGBTQ Aggies, from students, faculty, staff, to even alumni, and by developing initiatives that foster innovation, leadership, and advocacy as it relates to gender and sexual identity.
+Our mission is to empower queer folks at Texas A&M University studying or working in STEM fields to succeed personally, academically, and professionally.
+We aim to achieve this mission by (1) building a community of LGBTQ Aggies, from students to faculty, staff, and administration, (2) connecting our membership to recruiters and representatives of LGBTQ-affirming companies in Texas and around the globe and (3) and by developing initiatives that foster innovation, leadership, and advocacy as it relates to gender and sexual identity.

 1. Highly Valuable General Meetings

-After our introductory meeting, we have four general meetings over the course of the semester every two weeks featuring:
+After our introductory meeting, we have six general meetings over the course of the semester every two weeks featuring:

 - in the Fall and Spring, recruitment presentations from representatives of confirmed LGBTQ-affirming companies